The big picture around data center environmental impacts

 • Top Down, but at campus level, which reflects the fact that data center facilities belonging to the same entity tend to be clustered in nearby locations.
 Two or more nearby data centers will sharing the same local grid, water inputs and other facilities.

 • Top Down, but at corporate level.
-This level aggregates the impact of the total data center portfolio of a corporate entity, but distinct from its other operations and their environmental impacts.
+This level aggregates the impact of the total data center portfolio of a corporate entity, but keeping it distinct from its other operations and their environmental impacts.

-Finally there are other aggregation levels that are of potential utility but which do not follow the above sectoral / corporate hierarchies.
-This would be for example an Extended Campus aggregation, which considers data centers from multiple corporate entities - if they operate in a close geographic proximity that is relevant from an environmental perspective.
+Finally, there are other aggregation levels that are of potential utility but which do not follow the above corporate inventory hierarchy.
+This would be for example an Extended Campus aggregation, which considers data centers from multiple corporate entities.
+If multiple entities operate data centers in close geographic proximity such a extended campus report is relevant from an environmental perspective and it is not necessarily easy to produce from fragmented and non-uniform corporate reporting.

 Credit: OpenStreetMap

-Map fragment illustrating typical clustering of data centers in extended campuses (within technology parks, industrial districts etc.).
+A geographical map fragment illustrating the typical clustering of data centers in extended campuses (within technology parks, industrial districts etc.).
 Many of the buildings on this map are data centers.
 Several buildings belong to one corporate entity, forming a corporate campus.
 Corporate sustainability reporting may or may not provide campus level granularity.
-There are several distinct corporate entities present forming an extended campus.
-GHG emission impacts are agnostic to geospatial proximity but water usage may be sensitive, especially in so-called water-stressed regions.
+There are several distinct corporate entities present, forming an extended campus.
+GHG emission impacts are largely agnostic to geospatial proximity, but water usage may be sensitive, especially in so-called water-stressed regions.
 For extended campus reports to be compilable, entities active in a particular area must report using a standardized protocol.

 Ideally these different granularity levels are connected with theoretical accounting identities: